 Bob Barker kept saying it for a reason.
-It’s much healthier for dogs to be spayed or neutered as it limits their aggression and need to roam or fight other animals, and it protects them from certain cancers.
-There are low-cost options.
-The ASPCA has a mobile unit in my neighborhood, for example.
-Get it done!
+It’s much healthier for dogs to be spayed or neutered, as it limits their aggression and need to roam or fight other animals, and it can reduce the risk of certain cancers.

 2. Go Back To Dog School

 Consider taking a training class and addressing these issues once and for all.
-Classes are a fun place to meet other dogs and their owners.
-And you can strengthen your bond with your dog.
+Classes are a fun place to meet other dogs and their owners, and you can strengthen your bond with your dog.

-3. Renew Your Dog License
+3. Renew Your Dog Identification

 Did you move recently?
 Change phone numbers?
 Maybe your now-ex is the primary contact and that’s not a good thing?

 4. Check Dog Food Labels

-Dogs don’t need carbs like corn or sugars.
-Look for grain-free food.
-Beware of animal by-products, because they could be anything, probably something gross like hooves.
+Look for foods with meat as the number one ingredient.
+Beware of unnamed animal by-products, because they could be anything.
 Same with “crude” protein.
 You want the top ingredient to be the meat itself.

 5. Join A Local Dog Group

-Is there a lost dog?
-Have there been dog-snatchings or poisonings?
+Is there a lost dog in the neighborhood?
+Have there been dog-snatchings or poisonings nearby?
 Or maybe there’s something fun like a dog walk-a-thon for a local shelter or a dog jacket knitting circle.

 You may think: “What are the odds of my dog getting rabies?”
 Probably really low.
-But still, it is FATAL to all mammals who get it and there is no cure.
+But still, it is FATAL to almost all mammals who get it, and there is no cure.

 7. Curb Your Enthusiastic Dog

-Don’t make the Doggie DNA police come after you.
+Don’t make the doggy DNA police come after you.
 Just keep those plastic bags on hand.
 Attach them to your leash.
-Keep the streets not-so-poopy for our future generations!
+Keep the streets not-so-poopy for other people and dogs.